ltsaprounis/python-cpp-experiments/README.md

 - `cmake .. -DPYTHON_EXECUTABLE=$(python3 -c "import sys; print(sys.executable)") -DCMAKE_INSTALL_PREFIX:PATH=..`
 - `make install`

+Or just install the package in editable mode with `pip install -e .` with scikit-build-core.

 The python module will be located in the build folder.

 Notes: